By Heather Cresswell, NP

 Tips from a pro preemie mom:

 Celebrate the wins, even if they don't look the way you expected.

 Know that it gets easier, and you'll figure out what works for you.

 Lincoln is now 22 months old (18 months corrected).
 He still needs oxygen at night but is off during the day.
 Alexis and Grant are hopeful that Lincoln is making his way toward ditching the oxygen tubing altogether.
 But there's no rush.
 "I always said Lincoln was my little turtle: slow and steady," Alexis said proudly.
 "I just think that my son is the toughest little dude.
 I wouldn't change anything.
 When he grows up, I can tell him how much he overcame and that there's nothing that he can't do– because he did so much when he was so small.".

 If you are a parent of a premature baby, check out the Canadian Preemie Parent Support Network on Facebook:

 Heather Cresswell is a Neonatal Nurse Practitioner and health writer.
 As a nursing student in 1995, Heather discovered the NICU during a clinical placement and never looked back.
 She has spent her entire nursing career (more than 25 years and counting) caring for NICU patients (premature babies are her favourite!).
 When not caring for her tiny patients, Heather is also a health writer and is happy to contribute to the Canadian Premature Babies Foundation.

-Heather lives in Burlington, Ontario, with her family and is a proud mom to one son.
+Heather lives with her family in Burlington, Ontario, and is a proud mom to one son.